Lee waves: Aviation

 The rotor turbulence may be harmful for other small aircraft such as balloons, hang gliders and paragliders.
 It can even be a hazard for large aircraft; the phenomenon is believed responsible for many aviation accidents and incidents, including the in-flight breakup of BOAC Flight 911, a Boeing 707, near Mount Fuji, Japan in 1966, and the in-flight separation of an engine on an Evergreen International Airlines Boeing 747 cargo jet near Anchorage, Alaska in 1993.

 The rising air of the wave, which allows gliders to climb to great heights, can also result in high-altitude upset in jet aircraft trying to maintain level cruising flight in lee waves.
-Rising, descending or turbulent air, in or above the lee waves, can cause overspeed, stall or loss of control.
+Rising, descending or turbulent air, in or above the lee waves, can cause overspeed, stall or loss of control for example in the crash of Iran Aseman Airlines Flight 3704.